rwth-afu/UniPagerLED/README.md

 If no pin config is given it tries to guess the config based on the transmittertype supplied by the transmitter config.
 Currently, only the C9000 with the preset below is supported.

-UniPagerLED can be installed by running ''sudo ./install.sh''.
+UniPagerLED can be installed by running `sudo ./install.sh`.
 That will install
 * unipagerled.py to /usr/local/bin
 * config.py.example to /etc/unipagerledconfig.py
 * unipagerled.service to /usr/local/lib/systemd/system/unipagerled.service

-UniPagerLED can then be enabled with ''systemctl enable unipagerled'' and started with ''systemctl start unipagerled''.
-The configuration goes into ''/etc/unipagerledconfig.py''.
+UniPagerLED can then be enabled with `systemctl enable unipagerled` and started with `systemctl start unipagerled`.
+The configuration goes into `/etc/unipagerledconfig.py`.

 # Common assigments:
 __RasPager9000:__